eccelerators/SimStm/README.rst

  var bvar 0b011
  var cvar 3

-The ``var`` instruction declares and define a variable with ID and initial hex, binary, or decimal unsigned 32-bit integer value.
+The ``var`` instruction declares and defines a variable with ID and initial hex, binary, or decimal unsigned value.

 It **isn’t possible** to initialize a variable by referencing another variable or constant yet.
 The ``equ``